 Madonna della Corona

-The basilica built right on the rock is must visit place if you are at Lago di Garda.
+The basilica built right on the rock is a must-visit place if you are at Lago di Garda.
 However, chose wisely the day of your visit.
-During summer it’s pretty busy on the opposite in the winter it’s peaceful and quiet.
+During summer, it’s pretty busy on the opposite in the winter it’s peaceful and quiet.
 Crowds can be an issue; therefore, avoid Sundays to enjoy this magical place.
-However, during service, you hear the choir echoing in the valley.
-I find this place intensely emotional and touching a very rare experience nowadays.
-Don’t come here in a rush; take your time.
+Nevertheless, during service, you hear the choir echoing in the valley.
+Madonna Della Corona is an extraordinary place very rare to experience nowadays.
+Don’t come here in a rush; enjoy this special location.